-Copying and pasting a Pattern in the software
+Copying and Pasting a Pattern

-To cut or copy the content of a Pattern and paste it into another Pattern, do the following:
+To cut or copy the content of a Pattern and paste it in another Pattern, do the following:

-- 1. Click the Event area's background to deselect any selected events (your mouse must be in Select mode). - 2.
-Right-click (on macOS: [Ctrl]+click) the Event area's background and choose Copy from the slot's context menu:
+1. Click the Event area's background to deselect any selected events (your mouse must be in Select mode).

+2. Right-click (on macOS: [Ctrl]+click) the Event area's background and choose Copy from the slot's context menu:

 1.3 1.4 2

 ✓ Select

 Paint

 Erase

 Cut

 Сору

-Paste 😼
+- Paste 😡

 Quantize

 Quantize 50%

 Delete